Gregg Troy

 Gregg Troy (born December 19, 1950) is an American professional and Olympic swimming coach.
-As of April 2021, he is the head coach for the Cali Condors, which is part of the International Swimming League.
+As of April 2021, he was the head coach for the Cali Condors, which was part of the International Swimming League.
 Until 2018, he was the head coach of the Florida Gators swimming and diving teams of the University of Florida.
 Previously, Troy served as an assistant coach for the U.S. Olympic men's swim team in 1996 and 2008, and he was the head coach of the 2012 U.S. Olympic men's swim team that competed at the 2012 Summer Olympics in London.

 Early life and education

 Troy was born in Bellefonte, Pennsylvania, near State College, in 1950.
 He earned a Bachelor of Arts degree in government from Texas Christian University in Fort Worth, Texas in 1972, and later earned a Master of Arts degree in history education from Jacksonville University in Jacksonville, Florida in 1987.